railwayapp/docs/src/pages/reference/accounts.md

 You can enable Two-Factor Authentication under the Account Security page.
 Most TOTP applications are supported.

-After scanning the provided QR code and entering the code for the initial pairing of the application, 2FA will require additional verification for login and destructive account actions.
+After scanning the provided QR code and entering the code for the initial pairing of the application, 2FA will require additional verification for login and destructive account and project actions.

 ### Account Sessions